saileshp56/LinkedIn-Company-Size-Verifier/README.md

 ```
 <br />
 ALSO: The program will reprint the headers of the excel file, so you'll want to delete that (but it should be fine if you leave it too)
+<br /><br />

+Next Steps: On a LinkedIn company profile, you could check for Affiliated Pages, and select the LinkedIn page classified as Parent